PH Design and Construction 5 Star Google Reviews

 The Big Picture: Materials Account for Up to 50% of Your Build Cost

-According to recent construction data, material choices account for 40-50% of your total home build cost per square foot.
-For a 2,500 square foot custom home with an average cost of $195 per square foot nationally, that translates to approximately $195,000 to $243,750 just in materials alone.
+According to recent construction data, material choices account for 40–50% of your total home build cost per square foot.
+For a 2,500 SF custom home with an average cost of $195 per square foot nationally, that translates to approximately $195,000 to $243,750 just in materials alone.

 In 2026, the construction industry continues to face elevated material costs.
 The National Association of Home Builders reports that residential building material price growth has remained above 3% since June 2025, with metal products experiencing particularly sharp year-over-year increases.
 This persistent inflation makes material selection more crucial than ever for staying within budget.